skyth3r/Skyth3r.github.io/content/articles/removing-drm-from-kindle-books.md

 Now imagine if the game publisher went out of business and with that, the server used for the DRM check goes offline with it.
 Now you’re in a situation where you’ve paid for a video game but you can no longer access it due to the DRM server going offline (Also what if you just wanted to play the game offline/without an internet connection?).

-Digital books from Amazon, are only intended to be read on Kindle devices and via the Kindle app using your Amazon account.
+Digital books from Amazon are only intended to be read on Kindle devices and via the Kindle app using your Amazon account.
 If you lost access to your Amazon account for any reason, you would essentially lose access to the books you bought.

 **Why should you care about removing DRM from your eBooks?**